Latest News

 In the archipelago of New Zealand, soaring mountains, volcanic moonscapes or aquamarine lakes fed by glaciers can be discovered in close proximity to temperate rainforests and surf beaches thundering against a backdrop of rolling hills.

-New Zealand’s range of landscapes makes it extremely popular with film location scouts and for visitors, New Zealand’s natural diversity means strolling along a sandy beach in the morning, stopping at a sun-drenched winery for lunch and hiking along a wild alpine trail in the afternoon.
+New Zealand’s range of landscapes makes it extremely popular with film location scouts and, for visitors, New Zealand’s natural diversity means strolling along a sandy beach in the morning, stopping at a sun-drenched winery for lunch and hiking along a wild alpine trail in the afternoon.

 Alpine Areas

-The Southern Alps are the mountainous backbone of the South Island.
+New Zealand Trade Manual The Southern Alps are the mountainous backbone of the South Island.

 Geothermal Features

-Bathing in a hot mineral pool is a popular way to experience geothermal activity!
+New Zealand Trade Manual Bathing in a hot mineral pool is a popular way to experience geothermal activity!

 New Zealand’s landscapes have been shaped by powerful geothermal forces.
-The sparkling waters of Australasia’s largest lake, Lake Taupo, for example, are popular for boating, fishing and swimming in summer, but these tranquil pastimes belie the violence of the lake’s history – Lake Taupo owes its existence to a massive volcanic eruption long-ago.
+The sparkling waters of Australasia’s largest lake, Lake Taupo, for example, are popular for boating, fishing and swimming in summer, but these tranquil pastimes belie the violence of the lake’s history – Lake Taupo owes its existence to a massive long-ago volcanic eruption.
 These days, the region stretching from Lake Taupo to Rotorua is popular with visitors wanting to catch a glimpse of geothermal features including bubbling mud pools, hot waterfalls and geysers, as well as soothing thermal pools at a number of spa complexes.

 Beaches, Coasts & Islands

-Boating is a New Zealand tradition and a great way to explore coastal areas.
+New Zealand Trade Manual Boating is a New Zealand tradition and a great way to explore coastal areas.

 Nowhere in New Zealand is very far from the sea and the coastline ranges from golden-sand beaches to rugged coastlines rimmed with slate-grey cliffs and crashing surf.
 In summer, the beaches of Northland, The Coromandel, Bay of Plenty and Nelson are great for swimming, while the regions’ offshore islands make for idyllic getaways.
 Visitors who enjoy boating will find paradise in the Bay of Islands, in Auckland’s Hauraki Gulf, and in the Marlborough Sounds.